 Guernsey’s economy will benefit from special measures permitting on-island business meetings to be held, subject to strict Public Health guidance and legal requirements, in situations where the physical presence of off-island representatives is necessary.

-Initially, travel in a business tunnel is strictly limited to same day return travel only.
+Travel in a business tunnel is strictly limited to same day return travel only.

-From Tuesday 21 July 2020, business tunnel travel can be facilitated without the need for mandatory self-isolation provided it is carried out in a controlled environment.
+Business tunnel travel can be facilitated without the need for mandatory self-isolation provided it is carried out in a controlled environment.
 Travel to and from the airport hangars or terminal building must not be on public transport.
 Social distancing of one metre must be maintained at all times.
 Contacts must be recorded for tracing purposes and should be minimised.
 Passengers must wear facemasks as they pass through the airport and in the transport to their meeting location.
 Business meetings must be held in well ventilated offices and not in public places such as restaurants or bars.
 It is for those applying for business tunnel travel to organise an appropriate venue for their meeting.

-From Tuesday 28 July 2020, business tunnel travel can be facilitated by scheduled service with Aurigny.
+Business tunnel travel can be facilitated by scheduled service with Aurigny.
 Initially, the day-return rotations will operate on Tuesdays and Thursdays from Southampton Airport.
 See Aurigny’s website for more information and bookings: www.aurigny.com.

 For those organising business tunnel travel through a private or charter flight only, an option will be to host a face to face socially distanced meeting at the Fixed Base Operator hangar site.
 This will also require the recording of all meeting attendants, together with the observation of social distancing of one metre and the implementation of hygiene precautions.